idfive/Developer-Documentation/docs/general/platform_partners/overview.md

 ## [Pantheon](https://pantheon.io/)

 We have partnered with Pantheon since 2016, and do most of our initial development for clients on this platform, regardless of the end host location.
 Pantheon supports both Wordpress, and Drupal CMS.
+[Pricing](https://pantheon.io/plans/pricing).

 ### Pantheon Pros

 - Extremely easy to work with.
 - Modern User Interface.
 - Seamless integration into local development via Lando.
+- idfive really does beleive this to be the "Gold Standard" for WordPress Sites, specifically.

 ### Pantheon Cons